byronka/minum/docs/maven/README.md

 Deployment checklist
 --------------------
 - [ ] local testing with new version number
+- [ ] run tests on Windows and Mac
 - [ ] ensure release notes are properly updated
 - [ ] spot-check test logs
 - [ ] confirm howtos